 The Fort Worth Gazette published updates on Short’s health.

-The gunfighting gambler Luke Short folded his mortal hand in Geuda Springs, Kansas on September 8, 1893.
+The gunfighting gambler Luke Short folded his mortal hand in Geuda Springs on September 8, 1893.
 The cause of death was listed as “dropsy” (edema, an excess of fluid in the cavities or tissues of the body).
+He was thirty-nine years old.

 Short’s death was news from coast to coast and, of course, in Tombstone.